ChrisMar00/Literal-ints-to-numerical-Ints/README.md

 # Literal ints to numerical Ints
-This script helps you converting literal ints inside of a file to numerical ints inside of an usable array.
+This script helps you convert literal ints inside of a file to numerical ones inside of an usable array.
 The file must be written like this:

 two one four